UAS Operator MOS 7314

 Those who wish to enter into this MOS must possess a General Technical score of at least 110 (non-waiver eligible) on the ASVAB.

-Secret Security clearance is required as well as normal color vision.
+Interested recruits will also require a Secret security clearance, as well as normal color vision.

-Recruits must be 17-28 years old, have a high school diploma, be a U.S. Citizen and meet height, weight and body fat requirements.
+Recruits must be 17-28 years old, have a high school diploma, be a U.S. citizen, and meet the height, weight, and body fat requirements.

 Recruits will attend the Marine Corps Recruit Depot Parris Island or Marine Corps Recruit Depot San Diego.